 Schedule A Free Initial Consultation To Learn More

 If you are named the trustee or successor trustee of a trust, the beneficiary of a trust, or an heir of the trustor, or a creditor of the trustor, talking with an experienced lawyer is the most effective way to get answers to your questions.
-Call our office in Torrance, California, to arrange a free initial consultation at 424-452-2375 or toll free at 866-661-9751 or fill out our online contact form.
+Call our office in Torrance, California, to arrange a free initial consultation at 424-452-2375 or fill out our online contact form.